researchart/patterns/standards/artifact.md

     of concept.
 The replication should be a peer-reviewed scientific publication and should cite/refer to the artifact that is being used.
+-   Assigning the wrong artifacts to the wrong reviewers.
+Different artifacts require different technical expertise (platform availablity, background technical knowledge) so an attempt should be made to match artifacts to the approrpate reviewer.
 -   Not giving your reviewers the time required to interact with authors.
 Such interaction is useful when (e.g.) finding and fixing one letter typos in Makefiles.
 For this purpose, (a) artifact